Skip to Content

 A cappuccino at a cafe

-There’s not much New Zealand does better than a good coffee, in fact, the flat white (my favorite) was invented in Wellington.
-I mean, you can even grab an excellent barista-made coffee in most gas stations across New Zealand.
-Kiwi’s are indeed very fussy about their coffee.
+There’s not much New Zealand does better than a good coffee, in fact, the flat white (my favorite) was invented in Wellington!
+I mean, you can even grab an excellent barista-made coffee at most gas stations across New Zealand.
+Kiwis are indeed very fussy about their coffee.

 If you’re a big foodie, then don’t just stop at a coffee, check out the best restaurants in Wanaka too!
 I promise you won’t be disappointed.

-Rippon has been in the same family for generations and was originally a simple farm.
-But in 1975, Rolfe Mills began experimenting with vines and together with his wife Lois, has grown Rippon to the wonderfully successful winery it is today.
+Rippon has also been in the same family for generations and was originally a simple farm.
+But in 1975, Rolfe Mills began experimenting with vines and together with his wife Lois, has grown Rippon into the wonderfully successful winery it is today.

-Rippon is located at 246 Wanaka-Mt Aspiring Rd and is open from Wednesday to Sunday from 1 pm to 5 pm (by appointment only.)
+Rippon is located at 246 Wanaka-Mt Aspiring Rd and is open daily from 1 pm to 5 pm (by appointment only).

 Gerald Rhodes is the proud owner of this very impressive personal collection.
 He passed away in 2015, but his family continues to run the museum in his memory.
 Almost all of the toys here were purchased in New Zealand.